ory/integrations/README.md

 // ...

 if (isUiNodeImageAttributes(node.attributes)) {
-  console.log("it is an image": node.attributes.src)
+  console.log("it is an image: ", node.attributes.src)
 }
 ```